Maria Goeppert Mayer: Nuclear shell model

 and Maria started to 'snow' him with the detailed explanation.
 You may remember that Maria, when excited, had a rapid fire oral delivery, whereas Enrico always wanted a slow detailed and methodical explanation.
 Enrico smiled and left: 'Tomorrow, when you are less excited, you can explain it to me.'

 She had realised that the nucleus is a series of closed shells and pairs of neutrons and protons tend to couple together.
 She described the idea as follows:

 Think of a room full of waltzers.
 Suppose they go round the room in circles, each circle enclosed within another.
 Then imagine that in each circle, you can fit twice as many dancers by having one pair go clockwise and another pair go counterclockwise.
 Then add one more variation; all the dancers are spinning twirling round and round like tops as they circle the room, each pair both twirling and circling.
 But only some of those that go counterclockwise are twirling counterclockwise.
 The others are twirling clockwise while circling counterclockwise.
 The same is true of those that are dancing around clockwise: some twirl clockwise, others twirl counterclockwise.

 German scientists Otto Haxel, J. Hans D. Jensen, and Hans Suess were also working on solving the same problem, and arrived at the same conclusion independently.
-While their results were announced in an issue of the Physical Review before Goeppert-Mayer in June 1949, her work was received for review in February 1949, while the work of the German authors was received later in April 1949.
+While their results were announced in an issue of the Physical Review before Goeppert Mayer in June 1949, her work was received for review in February 1949, while the work of the German authors was received later in April 1949.
 Afterwards, she collaborated with them.
 Jensen co-authored a book with her in 1950 titled Elementary Theory of Nuclear Shell Structure.
-She was elected to the National Academy of Sciences in 1956.
-In 1963, Goeppert-Mayer and Jensen shared one half of the Nobel Prize in Physics "for their discoveries concerning nuclear shell structure".
+In 1963, Goeppert Mayer and Jensen shared one half of the Nobel Prize in Physics "for their discoveries concerning nuclear shell structure."
 The other half of that year's Nobel Prize in Physics was awarded to Eugene Wigner.
 She was the second female Nobel laureate in physics, after Marie Curie, and would be the last for over half a century, until Donna Strickland was awarded the prize in 2018.